Confusion Over Cardio

 Cardiovascular exercise is an important factor for fat loss, but the two different types serve their purpose.

-Steady state cardio differs from HIIT in that low intensity targets fat and high intensity exercise targets glycogen and/or carbs.
+Steady-state cardio differs from HIIT in that low-intensity exercise targets fat, while high-intensity exercise targets glycogen and/or carbs.

 It’s much easier to recover from steady state cardio than high intensity, which benefits those that are doing heavy resistance training combined with their cardio sessions.

-The workload from lifting requires time for recovery and HIIT can make those periods longer than normal.
-To prevent compromising your weight training you would need to minimize the amount of HIIT sessions performed each week.
+The workload from lifting requires time for recovery, and HIIT can make those periods longer than normal.
+To prevent compromising your weight training, you would need to minimize the number of HIIT sessions performed each week.

 Another benefit to steady state is that it increases the body’s capacity to mobilize and use fat fuel.